wds4/tribal-tapestry/essays/draft/virtueSignal.md

 And what's wrong with wanting to belong?
 To be a part of something greater than ourselves?
 It is, indeed, one of our most basic spiritual needs.

+## My challenge to you

+In summary, a virtue signal has three primary components:
+- a core benign, non-toxic set of beliefs (threads)
+- a superimposed layer of toxicity
+- a challenge

+I challenge all readers of this essay to the following two-step process:

+First, identify a virtue signal within a tribe to which you *do not identify*.
+Why? because this comes naturally to us.
+You can almost certainly already do it.
+What you have probably not done, though, is to conceptualize the virtue signal itself, breakiung it down into the three components above.

+Second -- this is the hard part -- identify a virtue signal within a tribe to which you DO identify.
+This step may be difficult for some.
+We all have the tendency to believe that our own communities are not toxic.
+Our tribe is enlightened!
+Evil has been banished, and the truth is always on our side.
+And so, for this challenge, bear in mind that "toxic" does not mean genuinely wrong: it means that outsiders view it as wrong.
+Maybe the outsiders have a point; or maybe it's because outsiders are not enlightened enough to see the truth.
+Whatever floats your boat.